LuizEscobarC/super-heavy-api/README.md

 ## Features

 - Create and manage workout plans
-- Add exercises to workouts
+- Add exercises to workouts with sets, reps, weight, and rest periods
 - Track workout execution with logs
 - Record sets, reps, and weights for exercises
 - Support for multiple database types (PostgreSQL and MongoDB)